Cryptveil/100-days-of-python/Days 81-90/Day 83/README.md

 ## Feedback

-This code is implemented using the minimax algorithm for the computer, essentially making an "unbeatable" opponent.
+This code is implemented using the minimax algorithm for the computer, and the goal was to essentially make an "unbeatable" opponent.

-Studying about the minimax algorithm was kinda fun, and I've come across some hardships when implementing it, but at the end of the day it all worked out.
+Studying about the minimax algorithm was kinda fun, and I've come across some hardships when implementing it, but at the end of the day it kinda worked out.

-Good luck beating that thing.
+I also implemented alpha-beta pruning for better performance.

+The minimax function doesn't choose the correct move all the time, and it has some bug I don't know what it is.

+However, for now it is good enough.